 What’s the minimum payment?
 Make sure you pick a card with a minimum payment you can reasonably afford.
 Otherwise, you could lose that sweet 0% APR and even damage your credit score.

 Your credit score and credit report will be important factors credit card companies will consider when evaluating your application for one of these balance transfer cards.

 Credit scores reflect a few different aspects of your credit usage, but payment history carries a lot of weight.

 Your application for a balance transfer card may be rejected if the credit card company sees you have a rocky payment history or that you’ve previously filed for bankruptcy.

-Before you apply, check your credit score.
+Before you apply for any credit card, check your credit score.
 Credit Sesame offers free credit score checks.
-Knowing where you stand is essential in determining your next steps.

-Is your number disappointing?
+Is your credit score disappointing?
 That’s OK; you don’t have to just accept it.
-A credit repair loan through a company like Self Lender could help build up your payment history and quickly give your score a boost.
+A credit repair loan through a company like Self could help build up your payment history and quickly give your score a boost.

 Do your research.

 You’ll never be getting the full picture until you read all the tiny print and terms and conditions attached to these cards.

 Make sure you watch for asterisks beside offers that sound amazing.
 Or even offers that simply sound a little too good to be true.